-- 3.15 The Applicant has also stated that the costs and delays associated with network deployment without Code powers would place it a significant competitive to operators who have Code powers. - 3.16 We consider that the business case for a broadband network is generally dependent upon the level of costs of building the network and the timely provision and take-up of services.
-Without the application of the Code, the Applicant's costs would likely be higher, and the time taken to then provide services, longer.
-We consider that, together, these effects could impair the Applicant's business case for deploying its network. - 3.17 We consider that the network planned by the Applicant would not be practicable without the application of the Code.
+- 3.14 We consider that the business case for a broadband network is generally dependent upon the level of costs of building the network and the timely provision and take-up of services.
+Without the application of the Code, the Applicant's rental costs would likely be higher, and the time taken to then provide services, longer.
+We consider that, together, these effects could impair the Applicant's business case for deploying its network. - 3.15 We consider that the system of infrastructure planned by the Applicant would not be practicable without the application of the Code.